noahburrell0/sealed-secrets-ui/README.md

 Docker images are available in GHCR [here](https://github.com/noahburrell0/sealed-secrets-ui/pkgs/container/sealed-secrets-ui).

-Just mount in your Kubeconfig and update the `configmap.yaml` with your settings, and thats it!
+Just mount in your Kubeconfig and update the `configmap.yaml` with your settings.
+Optionally, you may wish to set up an ingress for ease of access (not included in manifests).

 ### Kubeconfig/s
 Kubeconfig files can be mounted into the container using either a PersistenVolume or by mounting a secret.
 The directory that the files are mount into should be specified by the `KUBECONF_DIR` environment variable.